How to make a cubby from an old drawer

 Complete with cute labels folks!!
 LOVE.
 Oh…and I MADE those labels, muahahaha!!

-Here are the two drawers I started with, they were from a four drawer dresser that was falling apart and these were the only survivors.
-They were in decent shape I just needed to add some glue and a few nails to make them sturdy.
+The drawers were in decent shape I just needed to add some glue and a few nails to make them sturdy.

 I placed them on top of each other to see if my cubby organizer idea would work…and I was happy to see that it totally would!
 Sa-weet!